Qatar, Israel hostage talks 'positive' but deal not imminent -source | Law-Order

 Qatar, Israel hostage talks 'positive' but deal not imminent -source

-A meeting of Qatar's premier and the heads of the Israeli Mossad spy agency and U.S. Central Intelligence Agency on Monday on steps to free further hostages of Hamas was positive but no deal is imminent, a source briefed on the diplomatic efforts said.
+A meeting of Qatar's premier and the heads of the Israeli Mossad spy agency and U.S. Central Intelligence Agency on Monday on steps to free further hostages held by Hamas was positive but no deal is imminent, a source briefed on the diplomatic efforts said.

 The three met in Poland's capital Warsaw to discuss a potential new deal to secure the release of Israeli hostages held in Gaza in exchange for a potential release of Palestinians in Israeli prisons and a "humanitarian pause" in Gaza's war.
 "The talks were positive with negotiators exploring and discussing different proposals in an attempt to progress on negotiations," the source told Reuters.
 "An agreement is not expected imminently however."